Freetz/freetz/make/README.md

     A program for converting text from one encoding to another.

   * **<u>ifstat 1.1 (binary only)</u><a id='ifstat'></a>**<br>
+    ifstat is a tool to report network interfaces bandwith just like vmstat/iostat do for other system counters. ifstat gathers these statistics from the kernel internal counters, which is highly operating system dependent.
+If the net-snmp (or ucd-snmp) library is available, ifstat can use it to gather statistics from remote equipments (hosts, routers, switches...) or even the local host if a SNMP daemon is running. ifstat's functionnalities can also be included in a static library for use in other applications.
+To use it, you just have to pass --enable-library while configuring ifstat WWW: http://gael.roualland.free.fr/ifstat/

   * **<u>iftop 0.17 (binary only)</u><a id='iftop'></a>**<br>
+    iftop does for network usage what top(1) does for CPU usage.
+It listens to network traffic on a named interface and displays a table of current bandwidth usage by pairs of hosts.
+Handy for answering the question "why is our ADSL link so slow?".
+WWW: http://www.ex-parrot.com/pdw/iftop/

   * **[igmpproxy 0.1](../docs/make/igmpproxy.md)<a id='igmpproxy'></a>**<br>
     IGMPproxy is a simple dynamic Multicast Routing Daemon using only IGMP signalling.
 It's intended for simple forwarding of Multicast traffic between networks.

   * **<u>ImageMagick 7.0.10-10 (binary only)</u><a id='imagemagick'></a>**<br>
     ImageMagick is a robust collection of tools and libraries to read, write, and manipulate an image in many image formats, including popular formats like TIFF, JPEG, PNG, PDF, PhotoCD, and GIF.
 With ImageMagick, you can create images dynamically, making it suitable for Web applications.
 You can also resize, rotate, sharpen, color-reduce, or add special effects to an image and save your completed work in many different image formats.
-Image processing operations are available from the command line as well as through C, C++, and PERL-based programming
+Image processing operations are available from the command line as well as through C, C++, and PERL-based programming interfaces.

   * **[Inadyn-mt 02.28.10](../docs/make/inadyn-mt.md)<a id='inadyn-mt'></a>**<br>
     INADYN-MT - Simple Dynamic DNS client.
 INADYN-MT is a free DynDNS client.
 It gives the possibility to have your own fixed hostname registered on the internet, although your IP might be changing.
 It checks periodically whether the IP address stored by the DNS server is the real current IP address of the machine that is running INADYN.